By Susan Heitler — Written on May 15, 2021

 5. Eliminate the three 'As' that ruin marriages.

-Affairs, addictions, and excessive anger — you don't have to read advice from relationship experts to know that these are relationship deal-breakers.
+Affairs, addictions, and excessive anger — you don't have to read advice from relationship experts to know these are relationship deal-breakers.
 They are out-of-bounds in a healthy marriage.

 If you are indulging in one of these self-defeating and relationship-destroying habits, get the habit out of your life.
 If your spouse is the one with the problem, trying to learn how to save the marriage may be a mistake.

-Either build a new kind of marriage where these do not occur or end the marriage.
+Either build a new kind of marriage where these do not occur, or end the marriage.

 6. Radically increase the positive energy you share with your partner.

-Smile more; hug more; have more sex; be more appreciative; spend more time dwelling on the things you like about each other; help each other out more; praise each other more; laugh more; agree more; do more fun things together, start paying more attention to one another.
+Smile more; hug more; have more sex; be more appreciative; spend more time dwelling on the things you like about each other; help each other more; praise each other more; laugh more; agree more; do more fun things together, start paying more attention to one another.

 The best things in life really are free.
 The more positives you give, the more you'll get.